Showing 1 - 1 of 1 for search: 'Sönmez, Burhan, 1965-'

 He lectures in Literature and Novel at the METU (Middle East Technical University).

-He is member of Turkish PEN and English PEN.
+He is member of English PEN, Turkish PEN and Kurdish PEN.

 He is a board member of PEN International.